Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs: Introduction

 The remainder of the paper is structured as follows.
 In Section \ref{TheStochasticControlProblem-Section2}, we introduce the stochastic control problem.
 In particular, Section \ref{TheStochasticControlProblem-Section2-Subsection21} presents a detailed description of the model studied throughout this manuscript, which corresponds to the original formulation from \cite{Article:Kovacevic2011}.
 Section \ref{TheStochasticControlProblem-Section2-Subsection22} defines the cost of social protection, compares it with the expected discounted cost to the government resulting from CTs providing perpetual regular transfers instead of lump-sum capital injections, and defines the optimisation problem with its corresponding value function.
 The Hamilton-Jacobi-Bellman (HJB) equation associated with the control problem of determining the optimal amount of transfer to inject over time and the properties of the optimal value function are presented in Section \ref{AnalysisofV:PropertiesandtheHamilton-Jacobi-BellmanEquation-Section3}.
-Threshold strategies are discussed in Section \ref{ThresholdStrategies-Section4}, while Section \ref{Closed-FormSolutionsinaSpecialCase-Section5} presents a particular case for which closed-form solutions of the value functions are available.
-Section \ref{GeneralCaseAnalysis:AbsenceofClosed-FormSolutions-Section6}, on the other hand, addresses cases where closed-form expressions are not obtainable and introduces an effective way to simulate the optimal value function using the Monte Carlo method.
+Threshold strategies are introduced in Section \ref{ThresholdStrategies-Section4}.
+Building upon this framework, Section \ref{Closed-FormSolutionsinaSpecialCase-Section5} presents a case in which the value functions of threshold strategies admit closed-form expressions.
+Conversely, Section \ref{GeneralCaseAnalysis:AbsenceofClosed-FormSolutions-Section6} addresses scenarios where analytical solutions are unavailable; in these cases, we employ a Monte Carlo-based approach to numerically estimate the corresponding value function.
+Furthermore, in the examples presented in Sections \ref{Closed-FormSolutionsinaSpecialCase-Section5} and \ref{GeneralCaseAnalysis:AbsenceofClosed-FormSolutions-Section6}, we determine the optimal threshold (defined as the threshold that minimises the cost borne by the government) and its associated value function, which is found to be the optimal value function among all admissible strategies for these examples.
 Section \ref{Microinsurance-Section7} incorporates microinsurance as a complementary instrument for social protection and analyses its role.
+For the examples involving microinsurance, we also identify the optimal threshold and evaluate the corresponding value function, which we conclude to be optimal among all admissible strategies.
 Lastly, concluding remarks are provided in Section \ref{Conclusion-Section8}.